What Is Clean Beauty? We Asked Two Skincare ExpertsJuly 15, 2022

 What Is Clean Beauty?

-Defining clean beauty isn’t necessarily simple; there is no single definition.
+Defining clean beauty isn’t necessarily simple, as there is no single definition.
 While you can find varied answers to the question “What is clean beauty?”
 Dr. Burroughs defines it like this: “A movement to have skincare products that are absent of toxic substances and more heavily based on natural products to help the skin.”
 But don’t immediately rule out ingredients solely because they don’t come from nature, says Dr. Engelman.
 She recommends focusing on the label.
 “Because there are no guidelines for ‘clean’ products, look to see if the product is as clean as it is advertised,” she says.

 How to Incorporate Clean Beauty Into Your Routine